-I Tried On The Bestselling Spanx Faux Leather Leggings, And Here Are My Thoughts
+It's Official: Spanx's Faux-Leather Leggings Make My Butt Look Great

 “

-Chichi offor, Associate Writer r29
+Chichi offor, R29 Associate Writer

 ”

 As far as any sort of pant goes, I don’t really wear skinny or super form-fitting silhouettes regularly, so I wasn’t expecting to like how these fit.
 I was pleasantly surprised, however.
 Like with Spanx’s shapewear, these leggings have a smoothing effect.
 They’re pretty compressive, but roll down a little bit when you sit down.
 Although I’m 5’9”, I opted for a regular inseam because my legs are not super long.
-I feel like I look a little taller than I normally do in these though which is a cool bonus that was definitely unexpected.
-My butt looks pretty great in these leggings, and the ultra-high waist makes me feel held in and super secure.
+I feel like I look a little taller than I normally do in these, though, which is a cool bonus that was definitely unexpected.
+My butt looks pretty great in these leggings and the ultra-high waist makes me feel held in and super secure.

 I opted for styling these with some black square toe booties, gold jewelry, faux leather cropped top, and a zebra button-down.
-You could go more casual with sneakers and an oversize shirt-jacket and baseball cap too.
+You could go more casual with sneakers and an oversize shirt-jacket and baseball cap, too.
 These are black leggings after all, so pretty easy to style up or down!
-I can even see these being used for a Sandy from Grease-themed costume too.
-Right now you can actually get them in fun new colorways and patterns for the fall and winter season including snake print in white and red and a beautiful crocodile print pattern.
+(Hot Halloween Tip: I can easily see these being used for a Sandy from Grease-themed costume.)
+Currently, you can actually snag the style in fun new colorways and patterns for the fall and winter season — including a white and red snake print along with a beautiful croc-effect style.

+After trying these on, I now understand the Spanx Faux Leather Legging hype.
+With the under-$100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
+SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the fall and winter seasons, consider adding these popular puppies to cart ASAP.

-After trying these on, I now understand the Spanx faux leather legging hype.
-With the affordable $98 price point, smoothing effect, flexibility, ultra-high waist (...you get the point) these are a wear-with-anything, do-almost-anything black legging.
-If you are looking for a versatile piece that you’d definitely get some use out of, consider checking these out.
+After trying these on, I now understand the Spanx Faux Leather Legging hype.
+With the under-$100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
+SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the fall and winter seasons, consider adding these popular puppies to cart ASAP.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission